-The first half is paved, the rest is gravel, and there’s no gas and few services until you reach the end.
-Diversions along the way are comparatively few, but the leisurely, scenic drive, coupled with the disarming charms of Manley Hot Springs, make it a worthwhile one- or two-day road trip.
+The first half of the highway is paved, the rest is gravel, and there’s no gas and few services until you reach the end.
+Diversions along the way are comparatively few, but the leisurely, scenic drive, coupled with the disarming charms of Manley Hot Springs, makes it a worthwhile one- or two-day road trip.

-Livengood (lye-ven-good), 2 miles east of the highway at Mile 71, has no services and is little more than a scattering of log shanties.
-Here, the Elliott Hwy swings west and in 2 miles, at the junction of the Dalton Hwy, pavement ends and the road becomes a rutted, rocky lane.
+Livengood (lye-ven-good), 2 miles east of the highway at Mile 71, has no services and is little more than a maintenance station with a scattering of log shanties.
+Here, the Elliot Hwy swings west and in 2 miles, at the junction of the Dalton Hwy, the pavement ends and the road becomes a rutted, rocky lane.
 Traffic evaporates and until Manley Hot Springs you may not see another vehicle.

-At Mile 110 is the paved 11-mile road to the small Athabascan village of Minto (population 207), which isn’t known for welcoming strangers.
+At Mile 110, a paved side road runs 11 miles to the small Athabascan village of Minto (population 180), which isn’t known for welcoming strangers.